kysra/timsort/README.md

 ### Timsort
 This contains the functions needed to run timsort, however, it does use the insertion sort function from the previous section.

+## Running the application
+run.exe is the compiled project and should work as is.
+Otherwise, the Makefile and everything needed to compile and run the application yourself is in this repository.